-A flood infrastructure financing analysis was performed and included sponsors proposals for financing the recommended flood management evaluations, projects, and studies.
+A flood infrastructure financing analysis was performed and included sponsors' proposals for financing the recommended FMEs, FMPs, and FMSs.
 A survey of project sponsors was completed to determine the flood risk mitigation efforts proposed to finance the recommended FMSs, FMPs, and FMEs included in the UCRFP.
 The survey results describe the role that the UCRFPG proposes for the state in financing the recommended FMSs, FMPs, and FMEs.